-For the purposes of this trial, Adverse Events will be captured for the parent/carer and child participants.
-Adverse Events will be captured from the start date of intervention until the final follow-up assessment at Week 24.
+For the purposes of this trial, only Serious Adverse Events (Adverse Events which meet the criteria for seriousness) will be captured for the parent/carer and child participants.
+Serious Adverse Events will be captured from the start date of intervention until the follow-up assessment at Week 24.

 Term Definition Adverse Event (AE) Any untoward medical occurrence in a participant, including occurrences which are not necessarily caused by or related to the intervention under study.
-Adverse Reaction (AR) An untoward or unintended response in a participant to which is related to the intervention under study i.e. that a causal relationship between the trial intervention and an AE is at least a reasonable possibility and the relationship cannot be ruled out.
-All cases judged by either the reporting medically qualified professional or the Sponsor as having a reasonable suspected causal relationship to the trial intervention qualify as adverse reactions.
 Serious Adverse Event (SAE) Results in death Is life-threatening Requires inpatient hospitalisation or prolongation of existing hospitalisation Results in persistent or significant disability/incapacity Consists of a congenital anomaly or birth defect Other important medical events that jeopardise the participant or require intervention to prevent one of the above consequences - life-threatening refers to an event in which the participant was at immediate risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe.
-Serious Adverse Reaction (SAR) An adverse event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to the trial intervention, based upon the information provided.
-Unexpected Serious Adverse Reaction (USAR) A serious adverse reaction, the nature and severity of which is not consistent with the known information about the intervention under study.
+Related Serious Adverse Event An adverse event that is both serious and, in the opinion of the reporting Investigator, believed with reasonable probability to be due to the trial intervention, based upon the information provided.

-9.2 Recording and Reporting AEs and SAEs
+9.2 Recording and Reporting SAEs